-Sandbar Willow trees are tolerant of water and saturated soil, making them an ideal tree around lakes and streams.
-Sandbar Willow will be a very thick tree and can serve as a place for small wildlife to hide and birds will love it.
-It has buds that are green-yellow and are alternatively grown.
-The buds are quite small and can only grow to around an inch long.
-The leaves are small and only grow up to 2 inches long.
+Sandbar Willow trees are flood tolerant.
+Sandbar Willow trees tolerated water and saturated the soil, making them an ideal tree around lakes and streams.
+Sandbar Willow will be a very thick tree and can serve as a place for small wildlife to hide, and birds will love it.
+It has buds that are green-yellow and alternatively grow.
+The buds are quite tiny and can only grow to around an inch long.
+The leaves are small and grow up to 2 inches long.

 Sandbar Willow Live Stakes is For Sale on Tennessee Wholesale Nursery with Low Prices and Fast Shipping.